We provide a complete set of Fabrication Drawings to bridge the gap between Design and Fabrication.

 - Sheet Metal

-The drawings (similar to Manufacturing Drawings) are split into 2 main categories:
+The drawings (similar to manufacturing drawings) come with split into two main categories:

 1. Part Drawing

-These drawings detail the part itself that require fabrication for use e.g. by the welder.
-They also indicate the material & surface finish.
+The drawings detail the part itself that require fabrication for use.
+For example, it’s a welder.
+It indicates the material & surface finish.

-The drawings should include the following information.
-(They should however not show more information than is required.) :
+The drawings include the following information (however, not show more information than is required):

 - Material Specification

 - Flat patterns, including bend lines